-Adopted by Governors/HT: HT

-Review period: Annually
+Adopted by Governors/HT: HT Review period: Annually

-Last review date: September 2023
+Last review date: September 2024 Next review due by 30 September 2025

-Person responsible for policy: Mrs L Dickinson
+Next review due by 30 September 2025 Person responsible for policy: Mrs L Dickinson

 Our Intent

 At Anchorsholme Academy our aim is to create a learning environment and build relationships which support, enhance and invite a child's curiosity, confidence, communication skills and ability to work collaboratively and flourish regardless of backgrounds or needs.
 We aim to work together with parents and carers to encourage independent, enthusiastic lifelong learners who thrive and reach their full potential.
 It is our intent that children who enter our EYFS begin their lifelong learning journey by developing physically, verbally, cognitively and emotionally whilst also embedding a positive attitude to school and a love of learning.